najmulhasan-code/sage/README.md

 ## Supported Models

-SAGE works with **any model** from supported providers—just pass the model name and it works.
+SAGE works with **any model** from supported providers, just pass the model name and it works.

 | Provider | Models | Setup |
 |----------|--------|-------|